 The fourth Bio-IT World Hackathon has been postponed to 2021 and will continue in the tradition of uniting life science and IT teams to tackle actual bioinformatics projects with maximum impact potential.
 Projects at the event will feature either Open Source tools or some or all aspects of making data findable, accessible, interoperable, and reusable.
 All projects will be broadly applicable to the data science community.

 Examples of previous projects include:

 U.S. Department of Energy Joint Genome Institute

-a new search and download system to ensure the data are findable and accessible in order to address concerns from the community.
-This is an open project and hackathon participants will be able to help assess the 'FAIR'ness of the data access point,
+search and download system to ensure the data are findable and accessible in order to address concerns from the community.
+This is an open project and hackathon participants will be able to help assess the 'FAIR'ness of the data access point, and

 Bringing the Power of Synthetic Data Generation to the Masses